joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 ### Common/Tedious Pitfall

-N+1s have fundamentally plagued ORMs, in any language, because the defacto ORM approach of "relations are just methods on an object" (i.e. `author1.getBooks()` or `book1.getAuthor()`) causes a **leaky abstraction** because the method calls are not super-cheap in-memory accesses (like most method calls), but instead actually expensive I/O calls.
+N+1s have fundamentally plagued ORMs, in any language, because the de facto ORM approach of "relations are just methods on an object" (i.e. `author1.getBooks()` or `book1.getAuthor()`) causes a **leaky abstraction** because the method calls are not super-cheap in-memory accesses (like most method calls), but instead actually expensive I/O calls.

 Methods that issue I/O calls are powerful, however they are almost too ergonomic: it's very natural for programmers to, given a list of objects, loop over those objects and access their methods.